 We are implementing best practice in lung cancer treatment for NSW patients:

 - We are promoting specialist lung cancer centres across NSW, including through Canrefer.
-Evidence shows people with a lung cancer diagnosis who require surgery have better outcomes when they have surgery in a centre that does a lot of these surgeries.
+Evidence shows people with a lung cancer diagnosis who require surgery have better outcomes when they have surgery in a centre that does a lot of these procedures.

 - Through the NSW Smoking Cessation Framework, we are supporting NSW health services to implement smoking cessation brief interventions as part of routine care.
 This is being led by cancer services within LHDs.
-Importantly, stopping smoking at any time has benefits; and for people with cancer, quitting smoking improves overall health and the chance of survival, and lowers the risk of cancer reoccurring or getting a different type of cancer.
+Importantly, stopping smoking at any time has benefits; and for people with cancer, quitting smoking improves overall health and the chance of survival, and lowers the risk of cancer reoccurring or getting a different type of cancer.4,5

 NSW Cancer Plan initiatives for lung cancer